Facilitating adoption of Internet technologies and services with externalities via cost subsidization: Introduction

-In our prior work \cite{iabitat2013,GueDeO2014} we investigated {\em service bundling} as a means of overcoming initial adoption inertia.
+In prior work \cite{iabitat2013,GueDeO2014} we investigated {\em service bundling} as a means of overcoming initial adoption inertia.
 In this work, we analyze the service adoption dynamics (AD) under a standard diffusion model when the service provider employs {\em cost subsidization}.
-Our model incorporates three key assumptions: $i)$ users are heterogeneous, \ie their affinity for the service varies; $ii)$ services exhibit positive network externalities, \ie the utility perceived by a user is an increasing function of the service adoption level; and $iii)$ services have a subscription cost, \ie a user pays a fixed amount per unit time to participate in the service.
-There are no additional costs to initially join or leave the service, nor any contractual requirements that prevent a user from leaving the service at any time.
-Costs are assumed non-discriminatory, \ie identical across users, and fixed (exogenous).
-This is in contrast to studies that endogenize costs to maximize an objective, \eg revenue (\S\ref{sec:related}).
+The model used in both our prior work and in this paper has in common three key assumptions (see \secref{model} \assref{all}): $i)$ users are heterogeneous, \ie their affinity for the service varies, $ii)$ services exhibit positive externalities, \ie the utility perceived by a user is an increasing function of the service adoption level, and $iii)$ services have a subscription cost, \ie a user pays a fixed amount per unit time to participate in the service.
+There are no additional costs to join the service, nor any contractual requirements that prevent leaving the service at any time.
+The per-user cost is assumed to be non-discriminatory, \ie identical across users, and fixed (exogenous).